 Located in the small town of Adamsville, Alabama, this Colonial-style home sits back off the road on a hill, and for years included quite a bit of acreage.
 This is the former family home of Alabama state legislator Robert “Bob” L. Ellis, Jr. Bob Ellis was born in 1922 in Ensley and graduated from Minor High School.
 He attended both the University of Alabama and Auburn University before he served in the U.S. Army Corps during World War II.
-Bob Ellis also worked for the Southern Natural Gas Company for 32 years as a mechanical engineer.
+After serving his country, Bob Ellis worked for the Southern Natural Gas Company for 32 years as a mechanical engineer.

 In 1942, Bob Ellis married Mary Florence Thomas, and the couple later had three children.
 Mary worked for Parisian and was involved in many civic organizations.
 She was a member of the nearby Midway United Methodist Church for 79 years where she was a youth Sunday School teacher.
 In addition, she also served as president of Docena Elementary and Minor High School PTA, was a charter member and president of the Adamsville Lioness Club, and a Girl Scout Leader for 24 years.
 During her time with the Girl Scouts, she became Camp Coleman Director and was awarded the Council’s Thanks Badge.